fredvs/uidesigner_ext/bin/readme_bin.txt

-This is a extended version of fpGUI UIDesigner.
+Designer_ext is a extended version of fpGUI UIDesigner.

 Here executables for Linux 32/64 bits, Windows 32 bits and freeBSD 64 bits.